FrankLeottaIII/CIST2110-001-Programming-In-Python/README.md

 # CIST2110-001-Programming-In-Python

-Coursework for the Programming in Python Course at Stockton University Fall 2023
+Coursework for the Programming in Python Course at Stockton University Fall 2023.
+# NOTICE: This was created solely my Professor Greg Walsh.
+This should be Private for obvious reasons, and is only a personal reference guide.

 ## Course Description